cosmoas13/Breednder_Kevin_DW14LQEMW/README.md

 `npm start`

 Wait till the application is installed and run into your device.
-Now, you can explore coHyPe and its features.
+Now, you can explore TiketTiket and its features.
 Enjoy!

 ## Screenshots